baoisnotruski/csd-content/mobile_development.md

 We combine front-end and back-end technologies to design user experience (UX).
 UX is something that can be defined in every quality line of code and each choice of pixel combination.
 We bring together disciplined code architecture, innovative technology, and customer feedback.
 We create and redesign products to meet new market concepts and customer needs.

+### Case Study

+Client: `Hireplicity`

+`Hireplicity` needed a mobile platform that can keep up with the dynamic lifestyle of employers and job seekers.
+The brand recognized that job seekers and employers make meaningful decisions in coffee shops, office lounges, and many random places where they are with their mobile phones.

+As `Hireplicity` is a full-feature recruitment and job-seeking service, their mobile app needed to accommodate a massive list of features.
+Our development team designed a simple layout with assumptions on how users will use the app.

+We verified these assummptions with user tests and tweaked the app where needed.
+The result is a small-screen experience that paralleled the full desktop browser version.